Billy Bush

-William Hall Bush (born October 17, 1971) is an American radio and television host.
+William Hall Bush (born October 13, 1971) is an American radio and television host.
 A member of the Bush family, he is the nephew of the 41st president, George H. W. Bush, and the cousin of the 43rd president, George W. Bush, and 43rd Florida governor Jeb Bush.

 After appearing as a correspondent on Access Hollywood from 2001 to 2004, Bush became a primary anchor of the program in 2004.
 Bush also hosted The Billy Bush Show, a nationally syndicated talk and music radio show that aired from 2008 to 2014.
 He departed Access Hollywood in 2016 after being named a co-host in the third hour of Today.

 Bush's tenure on the Today Show was short-lived, as in October 2016, during the presidential election, he became the subject of controversy when the 2005 Access Hollywood recording surfaced of him and presidential candidate Donald Trump having a lewd conversation.
 Due to this incident, Bush was fired from Today.
 From 2019 to 2025, Bush hosted the syndicated newsmagazine TV show Extra, a year after the series moved from NBC to Fox.

 Early life

-William Bush was born in Manhattan, New York, to Jonathan Bush, a banker, and Josephine Colwell Bush (née Bradley).
+William Bush was born in Manhattan, New York City, to Jonathan Bush, a banker, and Josephine Colwell Bush (née Bradley).
 He has one older brother, Jonathan S. Bush.
-His uncle (his father's older brother) was George H. W. Bush, the 41st President of the United States.
-George W. Bush, the 43rd President, and former Florida governor Jeb Bush are his first cousins.
+His uncle (his father's older brother) was George H. W. Bush, the 41st president of the United States.
+George W. Bush, the 43rd president, and former Florida governor Jeb Bush are his first cousins.

 Bush attended middle school at St. Bernard's School in Manhattan and high school at St. George's School in Middletown, Rhode Island.
 He graduated with a Bachelor of Arts in international studies and government from Colby College in 1994.
 He was also a four-year letterman and a two-time co-captain as a junior and senior with the Mules' men's lacrosse team.
 As of 2017, he is 4th (182), 8th (97), and 4th (85) in career points, goals and assists respectively in program history and was a first-team All-NESCAC in 1994.